CryptoGurujiOG/Octra/README.md

 bun start
 ```

-- Click the “PORTS” tab, open the link under the forwarded address in browser
+- Click on the green "Open in Browser"
-- Wallet Generated Backup your wallet address & private key
+- Click "generate new wallet"
+- Scroll down and  backup mnemonic, private key & public key

 ---